-- A combination of our own sales company and distributors in the U.S. - Direct sales in key markets in Europe with own sales organization - Sales through distributors in all other markets
+- A combination of our own sales company and distributors in the US - Direct sales in key markets in Europe with own sales organization - Sales through distributors in all other markets

-During 2021, the focus has been on continued commercial development, establishment of hybrid structure in Spain and Italy as well as adaptation to prevailing circumstances as a result of the pandemic.
-During the year, there has been ongoing evaluation of contracted distributors in order to optimize the market presence of CERAMENT and to ensure both geographical coverage and for various indications.
+During 2022, the focus has been on continued commercial development, including the launch of CERAMENT G in the US, and continued establishment of hybrid structure in Spain and Italy that was introduced during 2021.
+During the year, there has been ongoing evaluation of contracted distributors in order to optimize the market presence of CERAMENT and to ensure both geographical coverage and coverage for various indications.

-Net sales amounted to SEK 212.9 million (180.9), an increase of 18 percent (23 percent at constant exchange rates).
-The NA segment increased by 22 percent (31 percent at constant exchange rates) to SEK 121.7 million (99.7) and the EUROW segment increased by 12 percent (13 percent in constant exchange rates) to SEK 91.2 million (81.1).
+Net sales amounted to SEK 328.8 million (212.9), an increase of 54 percent (38 percent at constant exchange rates1).
+The NA segment increased by 78 percent (52 percent at constant exchange rates) to SEK 216.9 million (121.7) and the EUROW segment increased by 23 percent (19 percent in constant exchange rates) to SEK 111.9 million (91.2).